ftsinteractivemarketss.jpg

 At the end of the trading, a summary window lets each student see where they made and lost money, by security as well as in aggregate.
 At this point, you repeat the sessions (since several repetitions are usually needed for students to fully understand the nature of the problem).
 At the end, you can present the solution, as given in the “Case Solutions.”
 The solution manual also provides some teaching tips for each case.

-Concepts covered by case
+Concepts covered by cases

 BO1